 Electronic configuration of Cu(0):

-Oxidation state of Cu in J:
+Oxidation state of Cu in J :

+Electronic configuration of Cu in J :

-Electronic configuration of Cu in J:
+Electronic configuration of Cu in U.

 8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper center, draw the electronic levels of the d orbitals subject to the crystal field.
 Fill the orbital diagram.
 Give the maximum value of the spin (S) for this complex.